Superalgos/Superalgos/README.md

 [ILLUSTRATION]

 > **NOTES ON MARKET DATA**: You just started the *Trading Engine* along with the *sensors* that extract live data from the exchange and the *indicators* that process raw trades data.
 These processes will remain running for as long as you keep the browser open running the app.
 The bots processing exchange data and building indicators datasets will work to bring your data up to date.
-In our experience, it may take between 10 to 20 minutes per day worth of Poloniex data to be processed.
+In our experience, it may take between 10 to 20 minutes per day's worth of Poloniex data to be processed.
 The time it will take for these processes to complete the job depends on several things:
 > * The date of the release tells you how many days you are behind with the data set you just downloaded.
 > * The speed and processing power of your machine will make a difference too.
 > * The average number of trades per day at the exchange determines the volume of data the app needs to retrieve and process.